Interview with Ralph Brumwell

 Description

 Ralph Brumwell volunteered for the RAF Voluntary Reserve in 1939.
 When war was declared he was immediately called up and was posted to 218 Squadron at RAF Marham.
-Returning from an operation they were shot down by an intruder Junkers 88.
-On landing the aeroplane immediately caught fire.
+Returning from one operation they were shot down by an intruder Junkers 88 and, on landing, the aeroplane immediately caught fire.
 The front gunner was trapped in his turret and died in hospital.
-Ralph injured his arm and until it healed he was placed on non-operational duties.
+Ralph injured his arm and was placed on non-operational duties until it healed.
 When he returned to operational flying he was posted to 75 Squadron at RAF Mepal.
 After the war he flew with civilian airlines.

 Creator